gsk-007/Tech-Attack/README.md

 <hr>

 ## Project Description <br>
-This is a website for the IT branch of IIIT BBSR which includes all the relevant information for the students and is accessible to the students of this branch.
+This is a website for the IT branch of IIIT BBSR which includes all the relevant information for the students and is only accessible to the students of this branch.

 <hr>